Godsfavor/hri_group/README.md

 # BlueROV2 Unity Connection - Real Robot

-Quick guide to connect Unity to your actual BlueROV2 (not rosbag playback).
+Quick guide to connect Unity to your actual BlueROV2.

 ## What You Need Running